qais-yousef/sched-analyzer/README.md

 This is the not the most efficient manner but the simplest to demonstrate what can be done.

+You can run `sched-analyzer` alone to collect data during an experiment and inspect the csv files with your own custom scripts afterwards.

 Feel free to fork this to make it your own or contribute patches to make it better :-)

 A C based front end can be done and will be more efficient.
-Or a python based front-end that shows interactive plots where one can zoom into any points of interest or switch views on the fly is possible too.
+Or a python based front-end that shows interactive plots where one can zoom into any points of interest or switch views on the fly.

 ## Data collected